 As a wealthy individual in Kenya, it is hard to stay away from the public eye but some have managed to keep a low profile, however, for the Ngiricis’, their high-end life can be evidenced by the luxurious cars the family owns.

-In 2019, a report by the Standard shed light on some of the high-end cars owned by the billionaire couple.
+In 2019, a report shed light on some of the high-end cars owned by the billionaire couple.

 They have often caused a stir among members of the public while pulling up in one of their expensive rides.
 In 2019, during a gender-based campaign, the Kirinyaga Woman Rep and her husband brought Kerugoya to a standstill after they pulled up in a grand Cadillac Escalade.